yesunhuang/Cluster-expansion-approach-for-quantum-calculation/ImplementDetails/Chapter 2, Operator Tree.md

 >
 > The insert process can be completed in O(n) time, where n is the length of the given operator.

+### T-T-Add
+> Given two trees, add them together.
+Compare the total number of operators of two trees and select the larger one as output tree.
+Do DPS in the other tree and for every operator in the tree, do the insert process based on the coefficient.

 ### Delete

 > To delete a certain operator in the tree need a bit more work.
 If the last node of the operator is not the leave, we just set its coefficient to zero.
 If it is the leave, destroy the node and the pointer linked to it, and in the DFS recalling process, we delete all the node way back until we reach the root, the node with none zero coefficient or the node with more than one child.(In lazy version, we can also just set its coefficient to zeros but might result in space wasting).
 Renew the value of the root.